Morning Sickness and Hyperemesis Gravidarum

 While the severe vomiting associated with hyperemesis requires medical attention, milder conditions of nausea or vomiting may be reduced with deep breathing and relaxation exercise.

-Vitamin B6 and ginger products (crystalised ginger, ginger lollies, ginger ale, tea or raw ginger) are the non-drug products of choice.
+Vitamin B6 and ginger products (crystallised ginger, ginger lollies, ginger ale, tea or raw ginger) are the non-drug products of choice.
 Talk to your pharmacist about the correct dose of Vitamin B6.

 Wristbands can be used on the acupressure points on the wrists (two finger breadths down from the 'pulse point' on the outside of the wrists).
 These can usually be purchased from a chemist as a treatment for motion sickness.

 Some people have also found regular acupuncture treatments reduce nausea and vomiting.
-However it is essential that the practitioner is qualified and experienced in the area of maternity.
+However it is essential that you ensure that the practitioner is qualified and experienced in the area of maternity.

 Contact your doctor if you have any of the following

-- Weight loss of 1 kg or more in a week
+- weight loss of one kilogram or more in a week.

-If you require any further information and advice contact your obstetrician, GP or the Mater Private Hospital Redland on 07 3163 7444
+If you require any further information or advice, please contact your obstetrician or Mater Private Emergency Care on 07 3163 1000

 Milliman Care Guildlines 11th Edition 2007